-The Building Safety Division on is responsible for ensuring the enforcement of City codes relating to new building construction.
+The Building Safety Division is responsible for ensuring the enforcement of City codes relating to new building construction.
 Responsibilities include receipt of all building permit applications, review for compliance with codes and inspection of all new construction.
 Services are provided in accordance with goals established by the Development Services Task Force.

 Life Safety Division

 The Life Safety Division provides important leadership to community fire and life safety initiatives.
-This commitment includes directing a number of initiatives at a national, state, county and local level with programs including Risk Watch, Vision 20/20, Juvenille Fire Stoppers, Home Safety Council Network, and Fire Factor.
+This commitment includes directing a number of initiatives at a national, state, county and local level with programs including Risk Watch, Vision 20/20, Youth Fire Stoppers, Home Safety Council Network, and Fire Factor.
 Fire Inspections, Fire Investigations and Emergency Management are also managed within the Life Safety Division.